RNA vs DNA structure

 On paper, the small structural differences between RNA and DNA may not look substantial but, in practice, these small differences have major significance for the biological role of RNA.
 The additional 2’ hydroxyl (OH) group present in RNA, but lacking in DNA, has effects that range from the biogenesis of life on earth to how RNA oligonucleotides should be stored.
 Importantly, the addition of the 2’OH group increases melting temperature (Tm) and stability by locking an RNA duplex into a compact A-form helix that is more stable than DNA’s standard B-form helix.

-Tm is a measure of duplex stability, commonly defined as a function of how many hydrogen bonds are present in a duplex.
-But these cross strand hydrogen bonds are not the only stabilizing force in a duplex.
-As 2 single strands form a duplex, each base of a single strand forms van der Waals interactions with neighboring bases on the same strand.
+Melting temperature is a measure of duplex stability, commonly defined as a function of how many hydrogen bonds are present in a duplex.
+But these cross-strand hydrogen bonds are not the only stabilizing force in a duplex.
+As two single strands form a duplex, each base pairs forms van der Waals interactions with neighboring base pairs.
 These significant stabilizing forces are stronger in RNA due to the A-form helix which stacks neighboring bases in a more stable lattice.

 Structure begets enzymatic activity

 The increased stability of RNA duplexes allows for highly diverse secondary and tertiary structures including triplexes, pseudoknots, loops, and junctions.
 This array of potential secondary and tertiary structures enable RNA to fold into enzymatically active molecules such as RNase P, which cleave tRNA to their mature length.
 Artificial ribozymes have also been developed in labs with an array of functionality including self-replication.
 RNA is so versatile that it is widely believed that in early life, before DNA and proteins, RNA alone performed both information storage and catalytic functions, establishing life’s singular dependence on nucleic acids.